areed1192/python-sec/README.md

 ]
 ```

-## Support these Projects
+## Support These Projects

 **Patreon:**
 Help support this project and future projects by donating to my [Patreon Page](https://www.patreon.com/sigmacoding).
+I'm
-I"m always looking to add more content for individuals like yourself, unfortuantely some of the APIs I would require
+always looking to add more content for individuals like yourself, unfortuantely some of the APIs I would require me to
-me to pay monthly fees.
+pay monthly fees.

 **YouTube:**
-If you"d like to watch more of my content, feel free to visit my YouTube channel [Sigma Coding](https://www.youtube.com/c/SigmaCoding).
+If you'd like to watch more of my content, feel free to visit my YouTube channel [Sigma Coding](https://www.youtube.com/c/SigmaCoding).

+**Questions:**
+If you have questions please feel free to reach out to me at [coding.sigma@gmail.com](mailto:coding.sigma@gmail.com?subject=[GitHub]%20Fred%20Library)